infobip/infobip-typescript-generator-extension/README.md

 ## <a name="AnnotationProcessor"></a> Annotation processor

-Instead of a Maven Plugin annotation processor is available with one big caveat: model classes and generator configuration have to be compiled before annotation processor is run.
+Disclaimer: in order for annotation processor to work model classes and generator configuration have to be compiled before annotation processor is run.
 In practice this means that they have to be in separate modules.

+Main advantage of this approach: easier extension, reusability and no requirement to run Maven to generate TypeScript!

-Most, if not all, options available to TypeScript Generator Maven Plugin are also available with this approach.
+Most, if not all, options available to TypeScript Generator Maven Plugin are also available to the annotation processor.

 Setup:

 1. In Maven module where Java model is defined add the following dependency:
    ```xml
    <dependency>